Vinni Lettieri

-Vinni Lettieri (born February 6, 1995) is an American professional ice hockey center for the Providence Bruins of the American Hockey League (AHL) while under contract to the Boston Bruins of the National Hockey League (NHL).
+Vinni Lettieri (born February 6, 1995) is an American professional ice hockey center for the Toronto Marlies of the American Hockey League (AHL) while under contract to the Toronto Maple Leafs of the National Hockey League (NHL).

 Playing career

 After playing two seasons with the Lincoln Stars in the USHL, Lettieri committed to the University of Minnesota.
 He played for the Minnesota Golden Gophers for four seasons and helped them win the Big Ten regular season title in four straight seasons.

+Professional

+New York Rangers

 On March 27, 2017, Lettieri signed a two-year entry-level contract as a free agent with the New York Rangers of the National Hockey League (NHL).
 He was invited to the Rangers training camp before the 2017–18 season but was cut and sent to the Hartford Wolf Pack before the final roster was made.
 On December 29, 2017, Lettieri made his NHL debut in a 3–2 loss to the Detroit Red Wings, in which he scored his first NHL goal.
 He was recalled multiple times in January and February before finally being assigned back to the AHL on February 26 after playing in a total of 19 NHL games that season.

 Lettieri spent the 2018–19 season rotating between the NHL and AHL getting called up for longer stints in the second half of the season.
 He finished the season with one goal and two assists.
 His lone goal came on a one-timer shot on March 25, 2019, against the Pittsburgh Penguins for his first career goal at Madison Square Garden.